Where to stay in Chamonix – The 7 best towns in the valley

 Residence de Lognan ($$) Comfortable studio, excellent location, close to ski lifts, well-equipped, clean, great value for money

-- Best place to stay in Chamonix Valley for families, ski-in/ski-out accommodation
+- Best place for families, ski-in/ski-out hotels and chalets

 Pros